SalokinGreen/NAI4Obsidian/README.md

 You can manually get your api key from [NovelAI](https://novelai.net/).
 You can also use the `get Key` command that uses your email and password to generate your api key.

+#### Update

+NAI recently introduced the update 'Persistent API Token Access' which gives you an api key that's a permanent solution, at least until you generate a new one.

 ### Generating

+There are two commands, "generate" and "retry".
+Generate will generate a new prompt and retry will retry the last prompt.
+You have to asign a hotkey to these commands in the settings.

 ### Sub